uccser/cs-field-guide/csfieldguide/static/interactives/training-ground/README.md

 ## Licences

 This interactive was created using [Phaser 3](https://www.phaser.io/phaser3).
-The licence for this is listed in the `LICENCE-THIRD-PARTY` file, with a full copy available in the `third-party-licences` directory.
+The licence for this is listed in `LICENCE-THIRD-PARTY`, with a full copy available in the `third-party-licences` directory.